ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/deploy-monitoring-prometheus-grafana-metrics/guide.en-gb.md

 ### View metrics and Grafana dashboards

 By default, the monitoring application deploys:

 - Grafana dashboards (curated by the kube-prometheus project) onto a cluster.
-- an Alertmanager UI and a Prometheus UI.
+- An Alertmanager UI and a Prometheus UI.
-- exporters (such as node-exporter and kube-state-metrics).
+- Exporters (such as node-exporter and kube-state-metrics).
-- some alerts by default
+- Some alerts by default.

-On the Rancher UI, click in the `Cluster Management`{.action} menu and then for the cluster you want to visualize the metrics click on `Explore`{.action} button.
+On the Rancher UI, click the `Cluster Management`{.action} menu, then click the `Explore`{.action} button for the cluster which metrics you want to visualize.

 ![OVHcloud Managed Rancher Service Explore Cluster](images/rancher-explore.png){.thumbnail}

-In the left navigation bar, click on `Monitoring`{.action} .
+In the left navigation bar, click on `Monitoring`{.action}.

 ![OVHcloud Managed Rancher Service Monitoring Menu](images/rancher-monitoring-menu.png){.thumbnail}

-In this page you can see the links to the Alertmanager,  Grafana dashboard and also active prometheus alerts.
+In this page you can see the links to the Alertmanager, Grafana dashboard and also active Prometheus alerts.

 ![OVHcloud Managed Rancher Service Monitoring](images/rancher-monitoring.png){.thumbnail}